OPEnSLab-OSU/SSLClient/README.md

 }
 ...
 ```
-Note that both the above client information *as well as* the correct trust anchors associated with the server are needed for the connection to succeed.
-Additionally, the certificate must be formatted correctly (according to [BearSSL's specification](https://bearssl.org/apidoc/bearssl__pem_8h.html)) in order for mTLS to work.
+The client certificate must be formatted correctly (according to [BearSSL's specification](https://bearssl.org/apidoc/bearssl__pem_8h.html)) in order for mTLS to work.
 If the certificate is improperly formatted, SSLClient will attempt to make a regular TLS connection instead of an mTLS one, and fail to connect as a result.
 Because of this, if you are seeing errors similar to `"peer did not send certificate chain"` on your server, check that your certificate and key are formatted correctly (see https://github.com/OPEnSLab-OSU/SSLClient/issues/7#issuecomment-593704969).
 For more information on SSLClient's mTLS functionality, please see the [SSLClientParameters documentation](https://openslab-osu.github.io/SSLClient/class_s_s_l_client_parameters.html).

+Note that both the above client certificate information *as well as* the correct trust anchors associated with the server are needed for the connection to succeed.
+Trust anchors will typically be generated from the CA used to generate the server certificate.
+More information on generating trust anchors can be found in [TrustAnchors.md](./TrustAnchors.md).

 ## Implementation Gotchas